Examining the Arizona Cardinals' roster. There has not been any changes since we first ran this list earlier this month.

 OUTSIDE LINEBACKER (5)

-This might be among the most hotly contested positions in training camp because last year’s starters -- Abraham and Shaughnessy -- return, as do Acho and Okafor, who were injured in 2013.
+This might be among the most hotly contested position in training camp because last year’s starters -- Abraham and Shaughnessy -- return, as do Acho and Okafor, who were injured in 2013.
 They’ll give the two vets a run for their money and Benard also has the skill to push for a job.

 INSIDE LINEBACKER (4)